Maj. Gen. Boyles on Task Force Magnolia in the District of Columbia

-Interview with Major General Janson D. Boyles, the adjutant general of Mississippi.
+Interview with Major Gen. Janson D. Boyles, the adjutant general of Mississippi.

 Maj.
 Gen. Boyles talks about the recent deployment of approximately 400 Mississippi National Guard Soldiers to the District of Columbia to assist civil authorities and law enforcement.
-The Mississippi National Guard is a part of a larger contingent of National Guard Soldiers activated from various states.
+The Mississippi National Guard is a part of a larger contingent of National Guard Soldiers activated from various states responding to the civil unrest in the Nation's Capitol.

 |Date Taken: